Silvador386/FAV-PDetection/README.md

 3. Clone/download this project.
 2. Copy [MMDetection](https://github.com/open-mmlab/mmdetection) repository into the project directory or:
    * Download the configs directory from the repository.
-This is required as the config used for training and prediction is based on the other configs (Faster-RCNN, run configuration, ...) and place them to the project root as in the _File structure_
+This is required as the config used for training and prediction is based on the other configs (Faster-RCNN, run configuration, ...) and place them to the project root as in the _File structure_.
-   * Tools directory provides many useful built-in functions, namely train.py and test.py that work almost the same as the train and predict in this repository but are runnable from the cmd.
+   * Tools directory provides many useful built-in functions, namely train.py and test.py.
+These work almost the same as the train and predict in this repository but are runnable from the cmd.

 # How to run tran.py and predict.py
-* The train.py runs a basic model training based on the parameters filled in the script.
+* The train.py runs a basic model training based on the parameters filled in this script.
 These parameters overwrite the basic configuration in the config file, meaning changes can be made in both but those from script have higher priority.
   It is required to update the paths to the files.
 Everything else should be optional.
+  * To run training from cmd use the MMDetection's tools/train.py.
+It this case, the path configuration must be updated in the configuration file.
+  * To train on the whole dataset use the _main_config_large.py_ config.
-* The predict.py builds a model based on the config and checkpoint.
+* The predict.py script builds a model based on the config and checkpoint provided.
 Gives boundary box predictions on the images in the directory and outputs images with predictions and a json file with bounding boxes into the given directory.
+  * It is runnable both from the script and from the cmd.
+The **config**, **checkpoint**, **output_dir** and **img_prefix** (directory with images) paths must be provided.
+Also, a specific score threshold (**score_thr**) may be set (default is 0.3).
-  * There is an option to select images by a given frame rate, and to select "key zones" with a finer "key frame rate".
+  * There is also an option to select images by different frame rates by selecting "key zones" with a different "key frame rate".
+This option may be used by changing constants in the script.

 # File structure
  Project directory\